BCbug-tw/ICAN-Patient-Pain-Sketch/pps-app/README.md

 # Patient Pain Sketch (PPS) Web System

-A professional medical pain marking system designed to help clinicians and patients precisely record pain areas and generate standardized PDF reports.
+This is a professional medical pain marking system designed to provide a convenient **digital completion method** for clinical pain assessments.
+The anatomical charts and marking protocols used in this system are based on the research and methodology published in:

+> **Reference:** *"Creation of the Patient Pain Sketch (PPS): A patient-reported outcome measure to describe phantom limb pain and residual limb pain"* (PMC11178259).
+[View Article](https://pmc.ncbi.nlm.nih.gov/articles/PMC11178259/)

+The PPS system aims to streamline the clinical workflow by transitioning from paper-based sketches to a standardized digital format, enabling faster data collection and precise reporting.

 ## Key Features